-This outcome was assessed in SEM421-Systems Engineering in Fall 2014 by means of a final project involving a paper and a presentation.
+This outcome was assessed in SEM421/521 - Systems Engineering in Fall 2019 by means of a substantial final project which consisted of a presentation and a paper.

 For the final project (paper and presentation), students selected a recent article or industry case involving a serious issue related to a product or service pertaining to the course (e.g. defect, technical issue, reliability problem, supply chain problem, etc.).
 Students analyzed the issue, explored how the problem could have happened, and developed a set of recommendations based on course learning.
 The project contained a quantitative component (e.g. data analysis, modeling, survey, interviews).

-Five students were assessed in Fall 2014 using the performance criteria listed in the table below.
+15 students were assessed in Fall 2019 using the performance criteria listed in the table below.
 The minimum acceptable performance level was to have above 80% of the students performing at the accomplished or exemplary level in all performance criteria.

-Table 2 summarizes the results of this targeted assessment.
+Table (a)1 summarizes the results of this targeted assessment.
+Table (a)1 summarizes the results of this targeted assessment.
 The results indicate that the minimum acceptable performance level of 80% was met on all performance criteria for this program outcome, that is, 80% of students were able to apply systems engineering methods to practical problems involving one or more engineering disciplines.